Saikat248/Saikat248.github.io/_pages/about.md

 working with Prof: [Anakuthil Anoop](http://www.chemistry.iitkgp.ac.in/~anoop/){:target="\_blank"}.
 My broad area of interest is the computational study of complex reaction mechanism.

 This site is currently under construction.
-(Still)
+(Still awaiting)